dale-wilson/HighQueue/README.md

 ###Using Emplace (placement construction) to send an object.

-If the data to be delivered is actually an object that the Producer will construct, the most effective what to populate the Message is to use the emplace method.
+If the data to be delivered is actually an object that the Producer will construct, the most effective way to populate the Message is to use the emplace method.
 This uses a placement new operatation to construct the object in place.
 [This is similar to the emplace_back() operaton on a std::vector, hence the name emplace]

 A typical use might look like:
 <pre>